wpengine/base-images-public/linters/yamllint/README.md

 configuration
 =============

-If run from a directory with a .yamllint configuration file, it will be picked up automatically.
-If you want to provide one from a different directory, you can do something like:
+If run from a directory with a .yamllint configuration file, it will be picked up automatically by passing mounting the directory/file when running.
+There is already a .yamllint file in the image, so it only needs to be overridden to work correctly.

 ```
-docker run --rm -v `pwd`:/workspace -v /full/path/to/.yammllint:/myyamllint wpengine/yamllint -c /myyamllint .
+docker run --rm -v `pwd`:/workspace -v /full/path/to/.yammllint:/myyamllint wpengine/yamllint .
 ```